isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Most member functions have as a precondition that some class invariant holds.
 That invariant is established by a constructor and must be reestablished upon exit by every member function called from outside the class.
-We don't need to mention it for each member function.
+We don’t need to mention it for each member function.

 ##### Enforcement